maupilia/SRT/sphinx/GeneralProcedures/pointing-focus.rst

     ``> chooseRecorder=MANAGEMENT/CalibrationTool``

 #.
-Open the calibrationtool client in a terminal to display the plots in real time :
+Check if the calibrationtool client is open.
+If not, open it in a terminal to display the plots in real time :

     ``$ calibrationtoolclient MANAGEMENT/CalibrationTool``  |logo| :numref:`srt_calibrationtool`